ADHD and Exams: Test Taking Strategies for ADHD Students

 - Have a focus object to look at as you think and to turn your attention to when you catch yourself wandering.
 This can be a small object you place on your desk, your pencil, your shoe—anything to draw your attention and help you concentrate.

-- Double check your answers when you finish to watch for any careless mistakes.
+- Double check your answers when you finish to catch any careless mistakes.

 A final thought: Keep your perspective.
 To avoid panicking when that test is placed in front of you, remind yourself that this is just one test.
 While important, it doesn’t have the power to make or break the grand scheme of your life.